jroyals2/command-line-mystery/mystery/solution.md

 /// Ms. Sun is not from New Zealand cat interview-699607
-///Ms Church saw a blue Honda license plate ///starts with l337 and ends with 9
+///Ms Church saw a blue Honda license plate ///starts with l337 and ends with a 9

+cd ..

+grep L337 ./vehicles
+// returned 12 cars
+/// trying a search with multiple arguments next